Catonsville, Maryland

-Catonsville (/ˈkeɪtənzˌvɪl/) is a census-designated place (CDP) in Baltimore County, Maryland.
+Catonsville (/ˈkeɪtənzˌvɪl/) is a town in Baltimore County, Maryland, United States.
 The population was 44,701 at the 2020 US Census.
 The community is a streetcar suburb of Baltimore along the city's western border.
 The town is known for its proximity to the Patapsco River and Patapsco Valley State Park, making it a regional mountain biking hub.
 The town is also notable as a local hotbed of music, earning it the official nickname of "Music City, Maryland."
 Catonsville contains the majority of the University of Maryland, Baltimore County (UMBC), a major public research university with close to 14,000 students.

 History

 Pre-colonial

-The area of present-day Catonsville was not inhabited by large numbers of Native Americans, rather serving as a hunting ground or a means of transit.
-However, Native American arrowheads found in the area signal a presence in small numbers.
-The Patapsco River itself, forming the southern boundary, bears a Native American name.
-They would have disappeared long before the first settlers encroached on the area, however.
+The area of present-day Catonsville was not inhabited by large numbers of Native Americans.
+The region served as a hunting ground or a means of transit, specifically for the Susquehannocks, who lived to the north.
+By the mid-17th century, any meaningful presence in this region, alongside the Chesapeake Bay, vanished—the 1652 Articles of Peace and Friendship, specifically, essentially ended Susquehannock life in Maryland.
+Thus, they disappeared decades before the first settlers encroached on the area.

 The Native Americans had left behind a number of trails, some of which the earliest settlers adopted them for their own purposes.
 Rolling Road, for example, originated as a Native American trail, beginning from Elkridge Landing, and traveling north through present-day Catonsville—the road was repurposed as a "rolling road" used to roll hogsheads of tobacco, hence its current name.
 Another trail was the Old Frederick Road, now known regionally as Johnnycake Road, which began at a point along Gwynns Falls, and traveling northwest, forming what is now Catonsville's northern boundary.
 Another potential Native American trail is Old Frederick Road, branching off from the aforementioned road southwest toward Frederick Road near Ellicott City.

 Hunting Ridge

 The Catonsville region and the surrounding Patapsco River valley remained unsettled for much of Maryland's early history, as early communication depended on major bodies of water, and not by land.
-The region of present-day Catonsville served as hunting grounds for early explorers, and was known in the 17th century and early 18th century as Hunting Ridge, as early hunters and trappers subsisted off game such as deer to feed and clothe themselves.
+The region northwest of present-day Catonsville's core served as hunting grounds for early explorers, and was known in the 17th century and early 18th century as Hunting Ridge, as early hunters and trappers subsisted off game such as deer to feed and clothe themselves.
 However, it would be decades before the region underwent the settlement process.